Content on this page is currently under review.

 - deliver a broad range of bed-based services, including as a matter of immediate priority:

-a. expanding Hospital in the Home services as an alternative to acute hospital-based treatment, care and support where appropriate;
+a. expanding Hospital in the Home (HiTH) services as an alternative to acute hospital-based treatment, care and support where appropriate;

 b. investing in a wide range of time-limited and flexible residential respite services informed by local priorities, including establishing a peer-led residential respite service at a demonstration site; and